 Creating a national committee can be a useful and indeed decisive step in ensuring the comprehensive implementation of international humanitarian law.
-It represents a commitment to securing the essential guarantees laid down for the victims of armed conflict, demonstrating that the State is taking steps towards fulfilling its fundamental obligation to respect and ensure respect for IHL.
+It represents a commitment to securing the essential guarantees laid down for the victims of armed conflict, demonstrating that the State is taking steps towards fulfilling its fundamental obligation to

 Neither the Geneva Conventions nor their Additional Protocols require such a committee to be set up.
 It is therefore entirely up to the State concerned to determine how it is created, how it functions, and who are its members.
+Considering the position and experience of a National Society, it is important that a national committee include representatives of the Society.